12 Heating Safety Tips This Holiday Season

 - Allow heater to cool completely before touching as unit may be extremely hot

 - Keep children at least three feet away from the hot grate by creating a “kid-free” zone

-- Discontinue use immediately if signs of discoloration occurs on any items in the heater’s vicinity
+- Call in a heating repair contractor immediately if signs of discoloration occurs on any items in the heater’s vicinity

 - Outlets should be periodically checked for signs of heat (dark marks) or a worn appearance caused by arching